visualdiffer/visualdiffer.github.com/alignRules.md

 If the last scenario is true, the alignment will try to be smart, first it searches if a match case is available (winter.jpg with winter.jpg) then it tries to align with the most similar name.

-# Align by user defined rules (not available on OSX 10.6 Snow Leopard)
+# Align by User Defined Rules (required OSX Lion or above)

 There are scenarios where it is necessary to align files having different names.